Skip to content

 Have yourself added to the owner’s policy as a named driver

 Named driver insurance lets the policyholder add an additional driver – in this case, you – to their insurance.
-People often do this when their child, partner or friend wants to use their car.
+People often do this to allow their child, partner or friend to use their car.

 Buy a temporary or borrowed car insurance policy